Towards Reconciling Reionization with JWST: The Role of Bright Galaxies and Strong Feedback: Source model

 Here, X = 0.76 is the hydrogen mass fraction, $\Omega_{b,0}$ is the present-day baryon density parameter, $\rho_{{\rm crit},0}$ is the critical density today, and $m_{\rm H}$ is the mass of a hydrogen atom.

 The second term accounts for the loss of ionizing photons due to recombinations, characterized by the recombination timescale $t_{\rm rec}$, given by,

-In this expression, $C_{\rm HII}$ is the clumping factor of ionized hydrogen, which captures the effect of density inhomogeneities in the ionized IGM and enhances the effective recombination rate.
-We adopt the redshift-dependent form of $C_{\rm HII}$ from \citet{2015MNRAS.451.1586P}, which predicts a boost of up to a factor of $\sim 5$ near the end of reionization, primarily due to high-density regions near halos.
-The helium correction term is $\chi = Y / 4X$, where Y = 0.24 is the helium mass fraction, and X is the cosmic hydrogen mass fraction (0.76).
+In this expression, $C_{\rm HII}$ is the clumping factor of ionized hydrogen, which captures the effect of density inhomogeneities in the IGM and enhances the effective recombination rate. {We adopt the redshift-dependent form of $C_{\rm HII}$ from \citet{2015MNRAS.451.1586P}, {which we approximate by the cubic fit $C_{\rm HII}(z) = 11.822 - 1.579\,z + 0.0804\,z^2 - 0.00148\,z^3$.
+This predicts a boost of up to a factor of $\sim 5$ near the end of reionization, reflecting the growth of density inhomogeneities in the photoionized IGM as structure formation proceeds.} The helium correction term is $\chi = Y / 4X$, where Y = 0.24 is the helium mass fraction, and X is the cosmic hydrogen mass fraction (0.76).
 The recombination coefficient $\alpha_{\rm A}$ corresponds to case A recombination at a temperature of $10^4\,{\rm K}$, with a value of $4.2 \times 10^{-13}\,{\rm cm^3\,s^{-1}}$ \citep{Kaurov_2014}.